CITY & COUNTY JAILS in virginia

 Officers who play favorites, treating some inmates better than others based upon their race or other factors, and who don’t enforce the jail’s rules consistently, tend to have jails in which the inmates run the facility.
 That can lead to more violence, contraband such as drugs flowing through, alcoholic beverages being made, food insecurity and a generally poor environment for all.

-Virginia inmates that are new to jail life, especially those who have never been in jail or find themselves being locked up for a short period of time, have the most difficulty as they are facing issues that regular jail inmates no longer deal with.
-As spelled out in these three ( Ever Been Arrested – Part 1, Part 2, Part 3) articles about what it is like for someone who gets jailed, there are a range of emotions that all inmates have to deal with, but the most difficult times are definitely reserved for those who are experiencing jail for the first time.
-As outlined in the articles linked above, these are just a few of things a male or female inmate might be facing:
+There are a range of emotions that all inmates have to deal with, but the most difficult times are definitely reserved for those who are experiencing jail for the first time.
+As outlined below, these are just a few of things a male or female inmate might be facing:

 He is in jail.
 He is presumed to be guilty.
 He is frightened of the people around him and fears for his safety.
 His future is now empty.
 He is vulnerable.
 He is cold.
 He has no glasses and can’t see clearly.
 He has no cell phone.
 He has a limited access to call you if you choose to take the call.
 His job is in jeopardy.
 The custody of his children is in question.
 He is hungry.
 He faces extended jail or prison time.